GhaouiYoussef/AIRecruitmentAgent/README.md

 ```

 ### 5.2 MCP mode: Client + Server (advanced)
-This optional path demonstrates the Model Context Protocol (MCP) to wire tools as a local MCP server and call them from a client.
-It’s more complex than the Streamlit path, but it showcases how to compose multiple tools and extend the agent with minimal coupling.
-For day-to-day recruiting runs, we still recommend the combined LinkedIn+Scorer services orchestrated by the agent UI (see 5.4) to leverage the repeated workflow of search → scrape → score.
+This optional path demonstrates the Model Context Protocol (MCP) to expose the project’s tools via a local MCP server and drive them from a client.
+It’s more flexible and showcases multi‑tool composition, but it’s more complex than the Streamlit flow.
+For routine recruiting runs, we still recommend the Agent/UI path which efficiently repeats search → scrape → score.

-Requirements:
+Requirements
-- Keep the two FastAPI services running (5.1) because the MCP tools call those HTTP endpoints under the hood.
+- Keep the two FastAPI services running (5.1).
+The MCP tools call those HTTP endpoints under the hood.
 - A Python venv for MCP with dependencies from `self_mcp_server/requirements.txt`.
 - MCP CLI installed so you can run `mcp dev`.

-Set up MCP environment (suggested):
+Suggested MCP environment setup
 ```powershell
 python -m venv venv_mcp ./venv_mcp/Scripts/Activate.ps1